-Indeed, some mudras do have big benefits.
+Now, the good news is that some mudras do have big benefits.
 If you’d like to learn about these, read my shockingly huge guide to mudras.

 Yes, some mudras (Gyan, Ushas) have mental health benefits.
 And others have physical benefits (Khechari Mudra, Mula Mudra).
 Because they channel prana through the body, they heal.